sbabcock23/pytryfi/README.md

 #this will perform a complete refresh of all Bases and data points
 tryfi.updateBases()

+#this will perform an update on both Pets and Bases and their associated data points
+tryfi.update()

 #this will update the last reported location of a bet
 tryfi.pets[0].updatePetLocation(tryfi.session)